muddymudskipper/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/command-reference/dataset/resource/index.md

-You have three selection mechanisms: with specific IDs, you will delete only these resources; by using `--filter` your will delete resources based on the filter type and value; by using `--all` will delete all resources.
+You have three selection mechanisms: with specific IDs, you will delete only the corresponding resources; by using `--filter` your will delete resources based on the filter type and value; using `--all` will delete all resources.